Stay informed on our latest news!

 SIU Director Ian Scott and Ontario Provincial Police Commissioner Julian Fantino have been squaring off on this issue of lawyer vetting.
 The relationship between these two bodies has become so strained that in January, the Attorney General, appointed a mediator to defuse the situation.

-The police and their unions say that officers involved in an incident have a charter right to see a lawyer.
+The pice and their unions say that officers involved in an incident have a charter right to see a lawyer.

 Julian Falconer, the lawyer representing the Schaeffer and Minty families- argues that this charter right does not apply to witness officers.